pascalypperciel/coen-390/docs/setup-guides/setup-flask.md

 **Run tests?**: Please run the following command in the root directory.
 Executing that command in `/backend` will throw import errors.
 ```
 pytest
+pytest --cov=. # If you want a coverage report
 ```